LonelyPepper/pypboy/README.md

 ======

 ## Autors
-* Touch and Mouse controls, as well as Fixes and Updates by cgruhler

 * Major overhaul by ZapWizard for the Functional Pip-Boy 3000 MK IV GUI

 * Fixes and Updates by kingpinzs